-'Only players and clubs punished' - Klopp
+Premier League bosses criticise Fifa ruling

 The players who did report for international duty in South America are also out of this weekend's Premier League matches as they quarantine.

-Aston Villa boss Dean Smith is is without Emiliano Martinez and Emiliano Buendia after they represented Argentina in a World Cup qualifier against Brazil.
+Aston Villa boss Dean Smith is is without Emiliano Martinez and Emiliano Buendia after they travelled to be part of the Argentina squad.

-That match was abandoned because Brazilian health officials said four England-based Argentina players had broken quarantine rules.
+Goalkeeper Martinez played in a World Cup qualifier against Brazil that was abandoned because Brazilian health officials said four England-based Argentina players had broken quarantine rules.

 The pair are quarantining in Croatia.